 = 0 for 0 ≤ p < Rs 20.

-qd = 700 – p (Keeping the same value as previous question)
+qd = 700 – p (Keeping the same value as the previous question)

-(a) No firm is going to produce any output for the price range of 0 to 20 as this is below the minimum of average variable cost.
-Losses will be incurred if any output is done at the price range 0-20.
-At the price of Rs.20, the price line will be equal to the minimum of average variable cost.
+(a) No firm is going to produce any output for the price range of 0 to 20 as this is below the minimum average variable cost.
+Losses will be incurred if any output is done at the price range of 0-20.
+At the price of Rs.
+20, the price line will be equal to the minimum of the average variable cost.

-(b) In long run the firms will be earning zero profit and also there is the freedom of entry and exit of firms.
-So the minimum price for which market will be in equilibrium for X will 20 as it is the minimum average variable cost and any price lower to that will result in exit of the firm.
+(b) In the long run, the firms will be earning zero profit, and also, there is the freedom of entry and exit of firms.
+So the minimum price for which the market will be in equilibrium for X will be Rs.
+20, as it is the minimum average variable cost and any price lower than that will result in the exit of the firm.